By: Team W09-1 Since: Feb 2019 Licence: MIT

 This feature allows the user to edit any attribute of the homework entries.
 This is a core feature because the user may have to update deadline or make corrections to mistakes, such as typographical errors, when adding a homework entry.
 There are a total of three attributes for each entry, the module code, the homework name and the deadline.
 The user can edit at least one and up to three attributes.

-The edit homework feature is facilitated by the EditHomeworkCommandParser
+The edit homework feature is facilitated by the EditHomeworkCommandParser and the EditHomeworkCommand.

 The edit command is part of the logic component of our application.
 It interacts with the model component of our software architecture.